In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 There are a couple implementations of libc(glibc,musl…).

-On linux though, when people say libc there usually referring to glibc.
+On linux though, when people say libc people usually refer to glibc.

 As you can see, there’s a g prefix in glibc similar to GCC.